Skip to main content

 In the U.S., you will most likely qualify for Ozempic coverage for weight loss if you are also being treated for type 2 diabetes.
 Most insurance companies do not cover this product for weight loss alone because it is not specifically approved by the FDA for that use, even if your doctor has written you a prescription.

-Ozempic use for weight loss is considered “off-label” (not approved).
-Insurance companies may not pay for “off-label” or unapproved uses of drugs, even though may be effective.
+Ozempic use for weight loss is considered “off-label” (not an FDA-approved use).
+Insurance companies may not pay for “off-label” or unapproved uses of drugs, even though they may be effective.

 Because Ozempic is a medicine typically used long-term, costs can be significant if you must fully pay with cash for this medicine for weight loss.
-The cost for Ozempic typically runs between $0 and $1051 per month.
 There are no generic alternatives for Ozempic at this time.

 References